 Guidelines from the Pharmacogenetics Implementation Consortium (‘CPIC guidelines’).

-Proposals funded under this topic should:
+Proposals funded under this topic should address all of the following aspects:

-Leverage the role of pharmacogenomics in predicting and preventing adverse drug reactions, and propose personalised medicine approaches, such as targeted therapies and biomarker-driven treatment strategies, to reduce the rate of adverse drug reactions and limit multiple medications;
+Leverage the role of pharmacogenomics, pharmacokinetics and pharmacodynamics in predicting and preventing adverse drug reactions in situations of multiple medications (three or more drugs administered concomitantly), and propose personalised medicine approaches, such as targeted therapies and biomarker-driven treatment strategies, to reduce the rate of adverse drug reactions and limit multiple medications;

 Maximise the use of technology, such as electronic health records, artificial intelligence and clinical decision support systems, to support safe medication use and prevent adverse drug reactions;

-Give appropriate consideration to the ethical, regulatory, and implementation challenges associated with integrating personalised medicine into clinical practice to address adverse drug reactions due to the administration of multiple medications;
+Address the ethical, regulatory, and implementation challenges associated with integrating personalised medicine into clinical practice to address adverse drug reactions due to the administration of multiple medications;

-Generation of evidence on the clinical utility and cost-effectiveness of treatment guided by pharmacogenomics and other relevant biomarkers-based approach, for single drugs and for multiple drugs;
+Generate evidence on the clinical utility and cost-effectiveness of treatment guided by pharmacogenomics and other relevant biomarkers-based approach, for single drugs and for combinations of drugs;

-Develop and implement strategies for efficient integration of project results into daily healthcare;
+Develop and implement strategies, including regulatory science approaches, for efficient integration of project results into daily healthcare;

 Align with similar work in other EU-funded projects or partnerships, such as the European Partnership for Personalised Medicine, the European Partnership for Transforming Health and Care Systems etc. while avoiding any potential overlaps.

+Applicants should provide details of their clinical studies in the dedicated annex using the template provided in the submission system.
+As proposals under this topic are expected to include clinical studies, the use of the template is strongly encouraged.

-HORIZON-HLTH-2027-01-CARE-03: Identifying and Addressing Low-Benefit Care in Health and Care Systems
+HORIZON-HLTH-2026-01-CARE-03: Identifying and Addressing Low-Value Care in Health and Care Systems